-The Graduate Training Program in Developmental Psychology prepares developmental scientists whose training and research is aimed at understanding and supporting the healthy development of children, youth, and families.
+The Graduate Training Track in Developmental Psychology prepares developmental scientists whose training and research is aimed at understanding and supporting the healthy development of children, youth, and families.
 Our seven Core faculty, and other faculty affiliates, specialize in the cognitive, social, emotional, cultural, physical, neurological, and spiritual factors that promote typical development and learning in infancy through adolescence.
 Through research training, coursework, and teaching, students gain the professional skills they need for non-clinical academic or professional careers.
-Recently, our program was ranked 9th in the nation on student outcomes by the National Research Council (NRC).

 Our Seven Core Faculty cover a broad range of areas of emphasis in their research, including: